Science of People - Logo

 Level 2 can happen naturally as you live with someone, travel with someone, and have shared experiences.

-But Level 3 only can be done purposefully and with the right questions in a safe space.
+But Level 3 can only be done purposefully and with the right questions in a safe space.
 This brings me to the 36 couple questions.

 How to Ask the 36 Questions